2025 Formula Trophy

-The 2025 Formula Trophy will be the second season of the Formula Trophy, a motor racing series for the United Arab Emirates regulated according to FIA Formula 4 regulations, and organised and promoted by the Emirates Motorsport Organization (EMSO) and Top Speed.
-The series was run under the name Formula Trophy UAE in 2024 - from 2025 onwards the series will only be called Formula Trophy.
+The 2025 Formula Trophy was the second season of the Formula Trophy, a motor racing series for the United Arab Emirates regulated according to FIA Formula 4 regulations, and organised and promoted by the Emirates Motorsport Organization (EMSO) and Top Speed.
+The series was rebranded from Formula Trophy UAE to just Formula Trophy.

-The season commences on 28 November at the Dubai Autodrome and concluded on 13 December at the Yas Marina Circuit.
+The season commenced on 28 November at the Dubai Autodrome and concluded on 13 December at the Yas Marina Circuit.